flerk3n/flerk3n/README.md

 ### What I do

 I build full-stack products end-to-end from architecture to deployment.
-Most recently led a cross-functional engineering team at a NYC-based startup, shipped an AI-powered CRM on React Native, and migrated a flagship product from monolith to microservices on AWS.
+Most recently led a cross-functional engineering team at a NYC-based startup.
 Before that, freelanced on MVPs that helped startups close early-stage funding mostly including SaaS above RAG/LLM.

 2 granted patents.
 Multiple hackathon wins.
 Founded a 200+ member cybersecurity community.